nyusti/EntityFramework-AlwaysEncrypted-AzureKeyVault/README.md

 ## Notes
 - Filters and joins can only be made on deterministic encrypted columns
 - If filtering a collection the filter variable must be placed into a separate variable before passing it to the expression
+- __The migration will only works for newly created columns!__
+- __The columns has to be nullable__
+- Please see the limitatios for supported data types